trambarhq/trambar/docs/user-guide.md

 The region determines which dialect or script variant is used.
 For example, when *United Kingdom* is selected, certain words will be spelled differently.
-The calendar will also list Monday the first day of the week instead of Sunday.
+The calendar will also list Monday as the first day of the week instead of Sunday.

 ## Calendar